-Single edge razors can be used for shaving, of course, but they have a lot of other handy functions around the house.
-These multifunctional tools are good to keep in the tool drawer, but remember to keep them secure so the blades don’t dull and people don’t accidentally cut themselves.
+Single edge razors can be used for shaving, of course, but they have tons of other handy functions around the house.
+These multitasking tools are good to keep in the tool drawer, but remember to store them securely so the blades don’t dull and people don’t accidentally cut themselves.
 It’s also advisable to wipe the blade down between uses and periodically strop and oil it to keep it in good cutting condition.
 Dull blades increase the risk of injury in addition to not cutting as well.

 Special holders are available for single edge razors, for people who prefer not to hold the blade directly.
 These offer an ergonomic advantage, as working with a razor for extended periods of time can be hard on the hands.
 Many are made from silicone and other flexible materials that provide some give under the user’s grip so they will be comfortable to use.

 In the kitchen, a single edge razor is an essential tool.
 The thin, sharp blade is great for peeling vegetables, especially those with uneven surfaces that don’t take well to a conventional vegetable peeler.
-You can also use razors to slash bread for baking to provide room for expansion, smoothly cut containers open, and cut out parchment paper for lining pans.
-They’re also useful for shaving vegetables for garnishes and delicate dishes, and can be used to make chocolate curls for decorating desserts.
+You can also use razors to slash bread for baking to provide room for expansion, smoothly open containers such as milk cartons, and cut out parchment paper for lining pans.
+They’re also useful for shaving vegetables for garnishes and delicate dishes, and may be used to make chocolate curls for decorating desserts.

 They’re also useful for crafts projects, including matting, scrapbooking, and paper cutting.
 The sharp blade provides a clean cut, while it’s possible to achieve a high degree of control with a single edge razor to cut precisely to size.
 Woodworkers and other crafters also use single edge razors for trimming edges on wood, laminate, and other materials after cutting to remove curls and burrs.
 It’s important to keep the blade clean to avoid staining the surface, and to make sure it’s sharp so it doesn’t snag and create a tear.